This is exactly what our School aims for through coordinated actions such as:

 Benjamin Duraeelli (1804-1881), English Prime Minister

-The future can not be predicted, but we can very well prepare it!
-How; Creating our own personal plan.
+The future can not be predicted, but we can prepare it!
+How?
+By creating our own personal plan.

 But how will the young person build his own personal plan?

-The preparation of each new person starts and must begin with his own self!
+The preparation of each young person must begin with his self!

 That is, to ask the following questions: